A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

-Nonetheless, contemporary neural networks often exhibit poorly calibrated uncertainty estimates.
-This misalignment is hypothesized due to the use of negative log-likelihood as the training objective, along with regularization techniques such as batch normalization, weight decay, and others~\citep{guo2017calibration}.
-As a result, calibration methods are typically required to adjust the predicted confidences.
-Since most of these techniques are post-hoc, i.e. applied after training, they necessitate a separate validation set.
-For example, Temperature Scaling~\citep{guo2017calibration} has been applied in a pixel-wise manner for segmentation problems~\citep{ding_local_2021}.
-Nonetheless, some methods, such as Label Smoothing~\citep{silva_using_2021, liu_devil_2022} or using the Focal Loss~\citep{mukhoti2020calibrating} can be directly applied on the training data.
-Furthermore, over-fitting has often been considered to be the cause of over-confidence~\citep{szegedy2016rethinking, pereyra2017regularizing} and erroneous pixels can therefore be penalized through regularizing low-entropy outputs~\citep{larrazabal2021maximum}.
+\paragraph{Methods} Most of the calibration techniques are post-hoc, i.e. applied after training, they necessitate a separate validation set.
+For example. over-fitting has often been considered to be the cause of over-confidence~\citep{szegedy2016rethinking, pereyra2017regularizing} and erroneous pixels can therefore be penalized through regularizing low-entropy outputs~\citep{larrazabal2021maximum}.
+Another prominent method is Temperature Scaling~\citep{guo2017calibration}, which has been successfully applied in a pixel-wise manner to segmentation problems~\citep{ding_local_2021}.
+The standard softmax probability in Equation~(\ref{eq:modelikelihood}) is modified as

+with some scalar $T$ optimized on a validation set.
+For overconfident models, $T>1$ softens the estimated distribution, pushing output probabilities away from the extremes of 0 and 1 toward more moderate values.
+In contrast, label Smoothing~\citep{silva_using_2021, liu_devil_2022} require only modifying the training data.
+Instead of one-hot encoding $\mathbf{Y}$ in to $[0,1]$, a small positive random variable $\epsilon$ is introduced, which converts the targets into $[\epsilon, 1 - \epsilon]$, discouraging the model from producing overly confident logit outputs.
+The Focal Loss~\citep{mukhoti2020calibrating} adds a modulating factor to down-weight the loss from well-classified examples.
+This forces the model to focus more on hard-to-classify pixels, which can implicitly improve calibration by preventing it from becoming overly certain about easy examples.